-There are some critical areas where historical data are needed to gauge your management decisions for the future.
+There are some critical areas where historical data is needed to gauge your management decisions for the future.

 - Pasture performance

 - Drought management

 - Feed & forage budgeting